New Mexico National Guard: Components

-Major units of the New Mexico Army National Guard include the 1st and 2nd Battalions, 200th Infantry Regiment, the 93rd Troop Command, 44th Army Band, the 111th Sustainment Brigade, and the 717th Brigade Support Battalion.
+Major units of the New Mexico Army National Guard include the 226th Military Police Battalion, 1st and 2nd Battalions, 200th Infantry Regiment, the 93rd Troop Command, 44th Army Band, the 111th Sustainment Brigade, and the 717th Brigade Support Battalion.
 The major unit of the New Mexico Air National Guard is the 150th Special Operations Wing.

 In addition, the New Mexico State Defense Force (NMSG) is an all-volunteer militia force under the New Mexico Military Department that provides reserve personnel to both the New Mexico Army National Guard and the New Mexico Air National Guard.
 It is under state jurisdiction and its members are employed only within the State of New Mexico.
 It is not subject to be called, ordered or assigned as any element of the federal armed forces.
 Its mission is to provide units organized, equipped and trained in the protection of life or property and the preservation of peace, order and public safety under competent orders of State authorities.